 Versioning is grounded in widely adopted practices used in both open-source and proprietary software.

-Semantic Versioning (SemVer) Overview
+Semantic Versioning (SemVer) overview

 Semantic Versioning, or SemVer, is a widely adopted versioning scheme that uses a three-part number format: MAJOR.MINOR.PATCH.
 Each segment has a specific meaning: